SharkAndroid/Ainol_Toolkit/README.md

 Features:
 ==========
-* Unlocking CPU and GPU frequency(that locked on Stock Rom).
+* Unlocking CPU and GPU frequency(that locked on some roms).
-* Calibrate Accelerometer.
-* Fix freezes at Ainol Captain(Rhino) on SharkAndroid firmware.
+* Fix freezes.
+* Fix the color gamut.
+* Recovery installer.
+* About accelerometer,system.
+* CPU and GPU freq, memory speed indexes.

 Copyrights:
 ===========
-* Copyright (C) 2014 SharkAndroid.
+* Copyright (C) 2016, SharkAndroid.
 * Licensed under the Apache License, Version 2.0 (the "License");
 * you may not use this file except in compliance with the License.
 * You may obtain a copy of the License at